SQL Server on Virtual Machines

 7 February, 2019

 Simplify Always On availability group deployments on Azure VM with SQL VM CLI

 Frequently asked questions

 The Azure Hybrid Benefit is special pricing designed to help you maximise the value of your current licensing investments while accelerating your migration to the cloud.
 There is no application process or waiting period.
 Learn more.

 SQL Server VM on Ultra Disk is currently in private preview and will be generally available to purchase in the near future.

 If you have SQL Server or Windows Server 2008 and 2008 R2 but don’t have Software Assurance, you can now migrate to Azure and get extended security updates for free for three years.
 Learn more.

 We recommend you first consider Azure SQL Database Managed Instance fully managed relational cloud database service.
-This includes built-in intelligence that learns app patterns and adapts to maximize performance, reliability, and data protection.
-If you need control over your database and operating system, and have dependencies on SQL Server Reporting Services, or you have ISV applications certified on particular SQL Server release years, you may benefit from using SQL Server on Azure Virtual Machines.
+This includes built-in intelligence that learns app patterns and adapts to maximise performance, reliability and data protection.
+If you need control over your database and operating system and have dependencies on SQL Server Reporting Services or you have ISV applications certified on particular SQL Server release years, you may benefit from using SQL Server on Azure Virtual Machines.
 Learn more.

 - According to the National Institute of Standards and Technology, SQL Server had the fewest security vulnerabilities from 2010 to 2017, in comparison with other major database vendors.

 - There are currently no reserved virtual machine instances with SQL Server images pre-configured.
-You’ll need to manually install SQL Server on reserved virtual machines.
+You will need to manually install SQL Server on reserved virtual machines.